Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 There is also no difference between mined and lab-created diamonds in terms of quality and durability.
 Both have similar physical properties, such as hardness (10 on Moh’s scale) and refractive index (2.42).

 But when it comes down to chemical composition, mined diamonds contain trace elements that may not always be present in a laboratory-created diamond.
 That is not a bad thing.
-It only means that lab-grown diamonds rarely display fluorescence.
+It only means that lab-created diamonds rarely display fluorescence.

-In fact, our comparison of mined vs. lab-grown diamond prices revealed that lab diamonds are 60-80% cheaper than the exact same mined diamond.
+In fact, our comparison of mined vs. lab diamond prices revealed that lab diamonds are 60-80% cheaper than the exact same mined diamond.
 This is due to lower production costs associated with laboratory growth.

 Additionally, since no mining is involved in producing a lab-grown diamond, they are often considered more ethical options for those concerned about environmental impact or labor practices associated with traditional diamond mining operations.